apache/rya/extras/rya.reasoning/README.md

 # Usage

-The complete forward-chaining inference task is performed by the class **mvm.rya.reasoning.mr.ReasoningDriver**.
+The complete forward-chaining inference task is performed by the class **org.apache.rya.reasoning.mr.ReasoningDriver**.
 This will run a series of MapReduce jobs on the input until no further inferences can be made.
 Input must be configured using properties given in a Hadoop configuration file and/or through command line parameters.
 Optional parameters control the output generated.